-The Florida Forever Priority List can be found at http://www.dep.state.fl.us/lands/FFplan.htm
+The Florida Forever Priority List can be found at: http://publicfiles.dep.state.fl.us/DSL/OES/FloridaForeverAnnualRpts/FLDEP_DSL_OES_FloridaForeverAnnualReport2017_20170920.pdf

 Florida Forever Goals and Numeric Performance Measures

 As outlined in Chapter 18-24, F.A.C., the District is required to report on the goals and measures for lands to be acquired under the Florida Forever program.
 The following page summarizes the goals and measures applicable to Northwest Florida Water Management District.